 - Accommodate longer work hours for radiologists – need to be ergonomic

 The one-size-fits-all approach to radiology workstations no longer suits the radiologist’s needs.
-When looking for a radiology workstation, comfort, quality, size, functionality, price, and color are factors to consider.
-Radiologists who use the workstation say comfort is the important factor to consider.
+When looking for a radiology workstation, there are various factors to consider.

 Wall Mount – $